mohd-meraj-khan/TSA/slides.md

-## Scattering of EM waves in remote sensing
+## Scattering of EM waves in remote sensing applications